 Still need more ideas of gifts for kids who love to build?
 Here are a few more options to consider.
 We don’t own any of these, but we’ve happily played with them at museums and friends’ houses.

 - K’nex or Kid K’nex for preschool-age kiddos (awesome engineering)

 - Tegu Magnetic Wooden Blocks (an investment, but beautiful!)

 - Panda Village Block Set (so fun for dramatic play)

-What are YOUR kids’ favorite building toys?
+What are YOUR kids’ favorite gifts for kids who love to build?
 Share your suggestions in the comments below!